MurasakiAki/pipboi/docs/doc.md

 You can configure the used port for serial communication with the Arduino.
 Often it is a required step.

 You can find the config file in `conf/sens_conf.json`.

+**Design pattern**

+Most of PIPBOIs functionalities comes from communicating with APIs, or other advanced functions that Bash could not accomplish.
+These tasks are solved using several Python scripts, Bash script then acts as a facade that provides a simplified interface to the functionality provided by the Python scripts.
+It performs additional checks, logging, and then delegates the work to the appropriate Python function.